eman8388/ETHlink8DAC/README.md

 ## Main Features

 - **No Driver Required**: The ETH8DACV2 VST3 plugin enables direct audio streaming from your DAW.
+Project: https://github.com/eman8388/ETH8DACV2 .
 - **Scalability**: Supports up to 32 devices on a local network, depending on network quality.
 - **Ultra-Low Latency**: Only 32 samples per buffer.
 - **Unique Identification**: Each device is identified on the network via a unique serial number and MAC address.